jingliu92/jingliu.github.io/_portfolio/project_5.md

 ***

-Selected studies I helped with bioinformatics analysis:
+Selected studies I contributed to with bioinformatics analysis:
 1. Impacts of Fermented Red Ginseng (FRG) and Curcumin on Alzheimer’s Disease [[Link]](https://www.mdpi.com/2072-6643/16/2/240).
 (Collaboration with Prof. Yoo Kim, Department of Human Nutritional Science, OSU)
 * Conducted comprehensive analysis of microbiota and RNA sequencing data of multiple studies to explore the anti-aging effects of FRG and curcumin.